serena-ruan/unitycatalog-function/README.md

     return [f"{id_}: {details.get(id_)}" for id_ in ids]
 ```

+Failing to define the container types will result in an Exception.

 - **Disallowed Types**: Union types (e.g., `Union[str, int]`) and `Any` are **not supported**.
 You will receive an error if the return type or argument types include `Union` or `Any`.

 ```python